 Why Raleigh?
 There is something special about Raleigh people – people with a shared mindset that together we really can make change happen.
 The special experience of a Raleigh programme stays with these people for a lifetime, and their burning passion for sustainable development is infectious and inspirational.

 Matt joined Raleigh International in 2015.
-The Programme Partnerships team collaborates with colleagues across the organisation to design Raleigh’s programmes and develop funding proposals for all our donor audiences.
-It helps set Raleigh’s thematic focus, leads our fundraising efforts from Institutions, Trusts and Foundations, and develops Raleigh’s strategic partnerships.
+The Programmes and Partnerships team collaborates with colleagues and partners to help design and deliver Raleigh’s programmes, develop funding proposals, and tell the story of our impact.
+It helps set Raleigh’s thematic focus and develops our strategic partnerships.

-Matt brings over a decade’s experience of developing ideas and securing project funding in the International Development and Arts sectors.
-At Save the Children UK (SCUK) he honed his skills in programme development across multiple themes and contexts, and for a wide range of stakeholders.
+Matt brings over a decade’s experience of developing and delivering programmes, and securing project funding, in the International Development and Arts sectors.
+At Save the Children UK (SCUK) he honed his skills in programme development across multiple themes and contexts for a wide range of stakeholders.
 Matt also worked to build consensus and partnerships between SCUK and organisations such as the Children’s Investment Fund Foundation and the Global Partnership for Education.
 Matt has held fundraising posts in Arts and Environment focused organisations including the Society of Antiquaries of London and the Natural History Museum.
 From 2014 to 2016, Matt was a Trustee with the Bonny Downs Community Association in the London Borough of Newham.

 Why Raleigh?
 I’m proud to work for an organisation which places youth at its core, and motivated by making sure that Raleigh’s programming maximises the possibilities for youth from different backgrounds to collaborate and achieve together.
 Its hugely inspiring to watch as youth help make positive and far-reaching changes in the lives of others.